ryantd42/NY-Legislative-Git/2023/A703A-2023/bill.md

- Introduced  by  M.  of  A. DINOWITZ, L. ROSENTHAL, JOYNER, COLTON, COOK, PEOPLES-STOKES, BARRETT, ZEBROWSKI, STECK, BICHOTTE HERMELYN,  HUNTER, WALKER  --  Multi-Sponsored  by  -- M. of A. HYNDMAN, SIMON, THIELE -- read once and referred  to  the  Committee  on  Consumer  Affairs  and Protection
+ Introduced  by  M.  of  A. DINOWITZ, L. ROSENTHAL, JOYNER, COLTON, COOK, PEOPLES-STOKES, BARRETT, ZEBROWSKI, STECK, BICHOTTE HERMELYN,  HUNTER, WALKER,  RAGA -- Multi-Sponsored by -- M. of A. HYNDMAN, SIMON, THIELE -- read once and referred to the Committee  on  Consumer  Affairs  and Protection -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  general business law, in relation to changes in energy service pricing